 Following a Major Disaster Declaration, the U.S. Small Business Administration (SBA) can provide loans to individuals and businesses for facility restoration.
-For PNPs that provide non-critical, essential governmental services, FEMA only provides PA funding for eligible Permanent Work costs that an SBA loan will not cover.
-Therefore, non-critical PNPs must also apply for a disaster loan from the SBA.71 Possible outcomes are shown in Figure 8.
+For PNPs that provide noncritical, essential social services, FEMA only provides PA funding for eligible Permanent Work costs that an SBA loan will not cover.
+Therefore, non-critical PNPs must also apply for a disaster loan from the SBA.70 Possible outcomes are shown in Figure 8.